Sign up and be among the first to receive a free, limited-edition LA is Thirsty water bottle* and information on how you can conserve a lot of water.

 * Water bottles are reserved for LA County residents only.
 If you live outside the county, we hope you will join our community to learn more about how you can conserve water, prevent pollution, and secure a more sustainable future, no matter where you live.

-When you sign up, you’ll be among the first to receive a limited-edition reusable water bottle in addition to tips and information on how you can help ensure LA County’s future.
+Quench your thirst for knowledge.
+Sign up to receive tips and information on how you can help ensure LA County’s future.

 LA County, contrary to what some might think, is not a desert.

 Its climate can be more accurately described as "Mediterranean" or "semi-arid."
 Which means that most of the time, it doesn't rain, except when it does, and then it rains a lot.
 That means the amount of water we have to go around varies dramatically from year to year - anywhere from 4 inches to over 40!
 This variability in precipitation presents challenges for reliably sustaining the 10 million or so people who reside within the county's 4,750 square miles.
 LA County gets roughly two-thirds of its water from a variety of outside sources, from the Sierra Mountains in Northern California to the Colorado River in the east.
 Delivering water to our taps requires a massive infrastructure network.
 Without it, LA County would still be a sparsely populated, dry place.

 Where does your water come from?

 Imported Water Sources